Patrick Walsh (bishop of Down and Connor): Bishop

 In 1983, with Dr Anthony Farquhar he was appointed Auxiliary Bishop of the Diocese of Down and Connor and was consecrated on 15 May by Bishop Cahal Daly, Archbishop Gaetano Alibrandi and Bishop William Philbin.
 During the ordination ceremony, the assistant priests to Bishop Walsh were Fr Charles Agnew and Fr Hugh Crossin.
 He was given the titular see of Ros Cré.
 His Episcopal Motto was 'Ex Animo Operari', to work with one's heart (Col 3:24).

 In 1991, on the elevation of the then Bishop Daly as Archbishop of Armagh, Dr Walsh became the 31st Bishop of Down & Connor.

 Walsh was the Principal Consecrator of Bishop Michael Dallat and Bishop Donal McKeown.

 Resignation

 Walsh was succeeded as bishop by Monsignor Noel Treanor on 22 February 2008.

-Death
+Death and Burial

 Walsh died on 28 December 2023, at Nazareth House Care Village in Belfast, where he had been a resident for some time.
 He was 92.
 He is buried in St Peter's Cathedral, Belfast.
 His death came six weeks after that of Bishop Anthony Farquhar who was consecrated with him and who also had been resident at Nazareth House.

+His Requiem mass was celebrated by Donal McKeown who spoke of "the many different sorts of troubles that he had to deal with over the decades" further noting "Leadership is never easy.
+It is often closer to a crucifixion than to an enthronement.....making decisions in turbulent times is fraught with competing pressures.
+All a person can do is to seek God’s guidance in prayer, grasp the nettles and trust that in all things God is working for our salvation, even when we get things wrong.
+For him, that meant trying to make sense of the early student demonstrations in the late ’60s, leading a large school when Belfast descended into chaos in the ’70s – and then having to accept the awful truth that some of his ordained colleagues were capable of serial sexual abuse of children.”